Dr Ian Taylor

 Dr James Hayward

-MBChB, BSc (Hons) Dr James Hayward graduated from the University of Bristol (UK) in 2013.
+MBChB, BSc (Hons), FRACGP Dr James Hayward graduated from the University of Bristol (UK) in 2013.
 After completing a 2 year internship in the South of England, he moved to Perth in 2015 to take up a 6-month contract in the newly built Fiona Stanley Hospital and hasn’t been able to leave the stunning Australian West Coast since!
 He has worked as an Emergency Medicine and Intensive Care Registrar before taking further rotations in Paediatrics and Obstetrics & Gynaecology at Perth Children’s Hospital and King Edward Memorial Hospital.
 He then moved to Derby to start his Rural GP training with a focus on Aboriginal Health, before arriving in Geraldton in July 2020 to complete his GP Fellowship training.
 Areas of medical interest include Chronic Disease, Acute Medicine and Paediatrics.
 Outside of work he enjoys running, fishing and kitesurfing.
 James’ books are open to new and existing patients of the Panaceum Group.